Apology Letter for Arriving Late at the Workplace

 While writing an apology letter for arriving late, the following things must be kept in mind:

-Acknowledgment: Acknowledge the damage or inconvenience caused by your absence or late arrival and mention it in the letter.
+Acknowledgement: Acknowledge the damage or inconvenience caused by your absence or late arrival and mention it in the letter.

 Taking Responsibility: The letter should state that you are fully aware and responsible for the problem caused by your late arrival and that you are willing to do anything to compensate for the damage caused.

-Expressing Regret: The ending note should be about how you led the person or company down by not showing up on time and you regret it and that you will make sure that it does not happen in the future.
+Expressing Regret: The ending note should be about how you led the person or company down by not showing up on time, and you regret it and that you will make sure that it does not happen in the future.

 Reasons for Being Late